gblazquez/bowshockpy/docs/source/user_guide/outputs.rst

 - *momentsandpv_and_params_<cubename>.pdf*: If specified in **outcubes** parameter, ``bowshockpy`` will also compute the moments and position-velocity diagram from the spectral cubes.
 - Fits files: The spectral cubes will be saved in fits format within ``models/<modelname>/fits`` folder.

-The filename of each cube is an abbreviation indicating its quantity and the operations performed to it (<quantity>_<operations>.fits).
+The filename of each cube is an abbreviation of its quantity and the operations performed to it (<quantity>_<operations>.fits).
 The next tables shows the abbrevations used in the filename of the cubes for their quantities and the operations:

 .. list-table:: Quantities of the output fits files
    :widths: 10 6 5